itsdouges/typescript-transformer-handbook/README.md

 These methods are useful for modifying a `node` in some form.

 - `ts.factory.createXyz(...)` - useful for creating a new node (to then return), an example of this is `ts.factory.createIdentifier('world')`

-  > **Tip** - Use [ts-creator](https://github.com/HearTao/ts-creator) to quickly get factory functions for a piece of TypeScript source - instead of meticulously writing out an AST for a node you can write a code string and have it converted to AST for you.

 - `ts.factory.updateXyz(node, ...)` - useful for updating a node (to then return), an example of this is `ts.factory.updateVariableDeclaration()`
 - `ts.factory.updateSourceFile(sourceFile, ...)` - useful for updating a source file to then return
 - `ts.setOriginalNode(newNode, originalNode)` - useful for setting a nodes original node